gurditsingh/hydeout/_posts/test.md

 	val stream:KStream[String,String]=table.toStream()
 	```

-- **Stream to Table** — A Stream could be viewed as table.
+ 2. **Stream to Table** — A Stream could be viewed as table.
 A stream can be seen as a changelogs of a table.
 Where each data record in the stream captures a state change of the table.

 	We can turn a stream into a table_ by aggregating the stream with operations such as `COUNT()` or `SUM()`

+ **Example:**
+	To sometime helpful to transform a KStream to KTable.

+ 3. List item

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTAyMDExNzIsMzA5MTk0MDIzLDk2OT
+eyJoaXN0b3J5IjpbLTExNzY4Njk3MDQsMzA5MTk0MDIzLDk2OT
 I2Njc0NCwxODM3NzQ0NzgwLC0xNzcyMjI1NzA0LC0xNjk0MDgy
 NTYsLTE2MjA2NjczMjQsLTIwMjY3OTU3MTMsLTE2ODk5MDg5NT
 IsNDgyNzYzMjAsMTE4MTMxNjQxLC0xOTI3MjU3ODcwLDE2MTEx